iguanajuice/linwg/README.md

 * An SSH public key

-*The following instructions will be for Linode specifically, but these steps can be adapted for other VPS providers.*
+*The following instructions will be for Linode specifically, but these steps can be adapted for other VPS providers:*

 1. Create a new Linode/instance
 2. Leave image as Debian